MightyMoud/sidekick/README.md

 * Logout from `root` and login with `sidekick`
 * Update and upgrade your Ubuntu system
 * Install `sops` and copy over the public key to your sidekick config file
+* Use `age` to make secret and public keys to use later for encrypting env file.
+* Send public key back to host machine to be used later for encryption
 * Install Docker
 * Setup Traefik and SSL certs on your VPS
 </details>